LimZiJia/SurviveTheSemester/README.md

 # About
-Survive The Semester is a single-player 2D wave survival game made with Godot 4.
+Survive The Semester is a single-player 2D wave survival game made with Godot 4 under [NUS CP2106](https://nusskylab-dev.comp.nus.edu.sg/).

+# How to Download
+Download and run the latest version of Survive The Semester from the [release page](https://github.com/LimZiJia/SurviveTheSemester/releases).
+Note that you might see a warning from your security software indiciating that the application is unrecognized.
+This warning is due to the application not being signed with a digital certificate from a recognized publisher.
+This is common for applications that are new or not distributed.
+If you have downloaded it from the official release page, you may proceed to run it.

 # How to Play
 Press the WASD buttons to move around, shift to dash, and click the shop button at the top right to purchase new weapons and upgrades.